The breed often changes colors throughout its life, with its puppy coat becoming lighter over the first few years of life, then darkening as he ages.

 - - lbs

 A sweet, loving breed, the Zuchon is a mix between the Shih Tzu and Bichon Frise.
 The goal was to breed an affectionate companion that has the best traits of each breed.
-The resulting Zuchon pup, also known as the teddy bear dog due to his appearance, makes a wonderful pet and, with the right training, an amazing service animal.
+The resulting Zuchon dog, also known as the teddy bear dog because of its appearance, makes a wonderful pet and, with the right training, an amazing service animal.

 See all of our expert product reviews.